stellar-sites/sca/pages/employment/README.md

 ## Early Ed & Elementary Teachers <Badge text="(Full Time)" />

 ::: details Show Details
-  Shrewsbury Christian Academy is accepting applications from candidates for Early Education & Elementary School Teachers for the 2019-20 school year.
+  Shrewsbury Christian Academy is accepting applications from candidates for Early Education & Elementary School Teachers for the {{ $page.current_year }} school year.
 Candidates must possess a strong personal faith in Christ, as evidenced by their lifestyle; experience teaching in early education/elementary grades; a desire to develop in each child a lifelong love of learning; and a dedicated and enthusiastic love for training and educating children.

   A Bachelor's degree is required.